Skip To Content

 Are you interested in becoming a PTA?1 Request information about our Physical Therapist Assistant program today to learn more!

-1South University does not promise or guarantee employment.
+1South University does not promise or guarantee licensure, employment, or salary amounts.